jwatt/iframe-crawler/README.md

 Introduction
 ============

+This is a simple Web crawler that uses Firefox to crawl a list of sites and run a script (`gatherPageInfo` in `crawl-for-iframes.js`) in the context of the crawled sites' webpages to analyze the pages and gather information about them.

+Right now the crawler is fairly quick-and-dirty with everything contained in the single .js file `crawl-for-iframes.js`.
+This script specifically looks for iframes and a bunch of related information since that's what I was interested in, but it could fairly easily be modified to gather other types of information.

-This is quick-and-dirty Web crawler used to crawl a given list of sites looking for pages that use iframes.
-The list of sites is specified on the command line to the crawler script (see below).
+The list of sites to crawl is specified on the command line to the crawler script (see below).
 The crawler is based on webdriver.io, which is a node.js app.

 Varies parts of the behavior are currently hardcoded in a `config` object at the top of the script.
 For example, the crawler will only crawl pages linked from the main page of each